sgneha/letsConnect/Process followed.md

 - create a folder in root config-inside it

-  1. create file default.json and put that copied string in json with your password(mongo db atlas password)
+  1. create file default.json and put that copied string in json with your password(mongodb atlas password)

   2. create another file db.js for connection⇒ this connection can also be done inside server.js but better not to do clutter that file.